Here is some information which may help you in your search for a Scottie.

 Who

-wants a pet that is unhealthy, scratches from allergies all the time?
+wants a pet that is unhealthy and scratches from allergies all the time?

 A Scottie

-should look like one.
+should look like a show dog.
 The shelters have some terrier mixes

 available